ADGEfficiency/programming-resources/fundamentals/programming.md

 > Taste applies to code, too.
 Taste is a constraint-satisfaction process regularized by a desire for simplicity.
 Keep a bias toward simplicity - François Chollet

 Why is simplicity such a common message in programming?
-- how easy it is to do complicated things
+- how easy it is to do complicated things with computers
-- naive intuition that more complex / newer tech / newer tool is better
+- intuition that more complex / newer tech / newer tool is better

+Simplicity Paradox
+- everything that can make code simpler can make it more complex
+- there are no simple rules to write simple code

+There are no simple answers - we will never have general answers to simple questions
+- how long should this function be
+- what is a good variable name

+But when you do make things simple:

+> I thought this was a hard problem?

+> Is that all you did?

-Simple baselines are important in data science
+Simple baselines & models are important in data science
 - something that is easy to get working
 - something to compare a more complex solution too

-### There are no simple answers

-- how long should this function be
-- what is a good variable name

-We will never have general answers to those simple questions
-- we can use experience to answer specific questions (how long should this function be)

-But when you do make things simple
-- 'I thought this was a hard problem?'
-- 'is that all you did?'

-**Simplicity Paradox**
-- everything that can make code simpler can make it more complex
-- there are no simple rules to write simple code
+*Further reading*
+- Simplicity: Not Just For Beginners (or How To Write Simpler Code) - [video](https://youtu.be/W2Thd9nKqmU)
+- John Ousterhout - A Philosophy of Software Design - [video](https://www.youtube.com/watch?v=bmSAYlu0NcY)

 ## Common software engineering maxims